ephread/Instructions/README.md

 ## Usage

 ### Getting started
 Open up the controller for which you wish to display coach marks and instanciate a new `CoachMarksViewController`.
-You should also provide a `datasource`, which is an object conforming to the `CoachMarksControllerDataSource` protocol.
+You should also provide a `dataSource`, which is an object conforming to the `CoachMarksControllerDataSource` protocol.

 ```swift
 class DefaultViewController: UIViewController, CoachMarksControllerDataSource, CoachMarksControllerDelegate {